-That’ll result in injury or a black flag rendering them unable to race anymore, so it just isn’t a good idea.
-The sooner you can teach your kid this fact, the better their practice will become.
+That’ll result in injury or a black flag, rendering them unable to race anymore, so it just isn’t a good idea.
+The sooner your child understand this, the better their practice will become.

 Another vital point when it comes to the controls of the kart is the need for everything to be smooth in operation.
 When first learning, kids will probably panic and snatch the wheel back and forth in over-corrections, and that’s not a huge problem minus the possibility of a spin.

 After every session on the track, explain the benefits of moving the wheel smoothly and ‘feathering’ the gas in tricky parts of the race.
 Racing and driving should be smooth, and not only for the extra comfort that this affords.
-It’ll make them go faster around the track, too, so it’s an extra win for them if they can control the wheel for nice smooth inputs!
+It’ll make them go faster around the track too, so it’s an extra win for them if they can control the wheel with nice smooth inputs.

 Trust me, thinking about safety is probably one of the last things on your kid’s mind when they get to hop into a go-kart.
 I’ve been there as an eager 5-year-old.
 However, as with any motorsport, safety should always be one of the first things taught to any young driver.

-Take some time to explain the purposes of wearing the full safety gear of a kart driver to your kid.
-When I started out racing, I was a string-bean of a child and nothing fitted me properly, so I felt like a total idiot.
-But, when my dad told me all about why I was wearing everything, I put aside looking cool once and for all.
+Take some time to explain the purposes of wearing full safety gear to your kid.
+When I started out racing, I was a string-bean of a child and nothing fit me properly, so I felt like a total idiot.
+But when my dad told me all about why I was wearing everything, I put aside looking cool once and for all.

-Overalls and race suits are designed to protect against potential abrasions if the driver is ejected from the kart, and they also prevent burns if you were to accidentally press a leg to a hot piece of the kart.
+Overalls and race suits are designed to protect against potential abrasions if the driver is ejected from the kart, and they also prevent burns if you were to accidentally press a leg against a hot component.

 Gloves are designed to keep a firm grip on the wheel so you won’t lose control, and they protect against blisters (a real killer sometimes).
 And of course, a helmet is designed to protect from impact damage in collisions on track.

-Don’t let these explanations scare your kid, however; it’s all part of karting and honestly, accidents rarely happen.
-They’ll spin and bump into a barrier, easily able to walk away.
+But don’t let these explanations scare your kid.
+It’s all part of karting, and honestly, accidents rarely happen.
+They’ll spin and bump into a barrier from time to time, easily able to walk away.
 But that shouldn’t devalue the worth of proper safety gear.

 Straights on a race track are easy enough to explain, right?
 You press the gas flat to the floor and go fast.
 Taking corners is a bit trickier to go over, but the bottom line is that you should always tell your kid something pretty simple: go-karts don’t like turning, they love straight lines.